Our Director Chris Thomas explains how we have adapted to working life and running our accounting firm during lockdown.

 Managing The Team and The Practice

-As you'd expect, we have a default diary in place so that things always happen at a certain time each week.
-Here's a flavour:
+As you’d expect when running accounting firm during lockdown, we have a default diary in place so that things always happen at a certain time each week.
+Here’s a flavour:

 - Monday 10:10 – 11:30.
 Our Directors (Chris and Neil) and Practice Manager (Maria) have a call to run through a weekly management agenda where we look at:

 - Work priorities where we need help from the team

 - Timesheet reports to identify jobs that are overrunning

 - Debtors and Sales

 - Our “Working on the Business” projects (see below)

 - Monday 13:30 – 15:00.
 Chris & Neil will have a 1-2-1 check-in with the team most weeks, to discuss how they are doing, current client work, help with any blockages, and have a general catch up